Graphlet-AI/graphml-class/README.md

 # Full Stack Graph Machine Learning: Theory, Practice, Tools and Techniques v1.1.2

 This is a course from Graphlet AI on full-stack graph machine learning taught by Russell Jurney.
-Contact me if you'd like to attend a session or organize one for your firm! <mailto:rjurney@graphlet.ai> :)
+Contact me if you'd like to attend a session or organize one for your firm! <rjurney@graphlet.ai> :)

 <center><img src="images/Graphlet-AI-Banner-with-Hypergraph-and-Womans-Head.jpg" alt="Graphlet AI" /></center>